 The Foothill Striders fund two scholarships each year for graduating high school seniors in Blount County.
 Payments will be made to each student’s financial aid office at the beginning of the fall semester.

-Seth Wallace Bowden and Catherine “Snow” Radford Coulter are the 2018 recipients of the Foothill Striders’ Scholarship.
+Tyler Henson and Andie-Marie Jones are the 2022 recipients of a Foothills Striders’ Scholarship.
 The awards are given each year to two Blount County students, who have distinguished themselves academically as well as physically by participating in sport activities, such as biking, hiking and/or running.
-Both Bowden and Coulter will receive a $2,000 scholarship from the Striders in the fall to assist with their upcoming college expenses.
+Both Tyler Henson and Andie-Marie Jones will receive a $2,000 scholarship from the Foothills Striders in the fall to assist with their upcoming college expenses.

 Tyler is a graduate of William Blount High School and the son of John and Wendy Henson.
 He plans to attend Pellissippi State Community College, then transfer to the University of Tennessee to pursue a degree in Criminal Justice.
 Andie-Marie is a graduate of Maryville High School and the daughter of Todd and Stacy Jones.
 She will attend the University of Tennessee (UT) to study nuclear engineering.
 Andie-Marie signed a National Letter of Intent to run cross country, plus track and field at UT.